Isoperimetry in two-dimensional percolation: Introduction and Results

 The classical isoperimetric problems were stated for the continuum but they have recently found their way into discrete mathematics as well (see, e.g., Chung~\cite[Chapter~2]{Chung-book}).
 For a finite graph $G=(V,E)$, isoperimetry is often characterized by the \emph{Cheeger constant}

-where $\partial_G U$ is the edge-boundary of $U$ in $G$, i.e., the set of edges in $E$ with exactly one endpoint in~$U$.
+where $\partial_G U$ denotes the edge-boundary of $U$ in $G$, i.e., the set of edges in $E$ with exactly one endpoint in~$U$.
 The name owes its origin to the thesis of Cheeger~\cite{Cheeger-thesis}, where the bound $\lambda_1\ge c\Phi_G^2$ was derived for the first nonzero eigenvalue $\lambda_1$ of the negative Laplacian.
-(Cheeger's work deals with manifolds; for graph versions and connections to Markov chains see, e.g., Varopoulos~\cite{Varopoulos}, Lawler and Sokal~\cite{Lawler-Sokal}, Sinclair and Jerrum~\cite{Jerrum-Sinclair}, etc.)
+(Cheeger's work deals with manifolds; for graph versions and connections to Markov chains see, e.g., Varopoulos~\cite{Varopoulos}, Lawler and Sokal~\cite{Lawler-Sokal}, Sinclair and Jerrum~\cite{Jerrum-Sinclair}.)
+In computer science, the problem of finding the Cheeger constant of a graph is known as the {\em sparsest cut}.

-When $G$ is infinite but amenable, then $\Phi_G=0$ by definition and so \eqref{eqn:Cheeger} is not very useful.
+When $G$ is infinite and amenable, then $\Phi_G=0$ by definition and so \eqref{eqn:Cheeger} is not very useful.
 A number of surrogates can be substituted instead; for our purposes the most interesting is the \emph{anchored isoperimetric profile}.
 Given a vertex $0 \in V$, to be called an \emph{anchor}, the isoperimetric profile of $G$ anchored at $0$ is the function $\Phi_{G, 0} \colon \R_+ \to \R_+$ given by

 where $G(U)$ is the restriction of $G$ to vertices in~$U$.
-Isoperimetric profiles have proved to be instrumental for delicate mixing-time estimates in computer science (see, e.g., Lov\'asz-Kannan~\cite{Lovasz-Kannan} or the books by Levin, Peres and Wilmer~\cite{Book-LPW} and Montenegro and Tetali~\cite{Montenegro-Tetali}).
+Isoperimetric profiles have proved to be instrumental for delicate mixing-time and heat-kernel estimates for Markov chains (see, e.g., Lov\'asz-Kannan~\cite{Lovasz-Kannan} or the books by Levin, Peres and Wilmer~\cite{Book-LPW} and Montenegro and Tetali~\cite{Montenegro-Tetali}).

-The Cheeger constant and the isoperimetric profile may be viewed as a way to express isoperimetric inequalities.
-The minimizers of \twoeqref{eqn:Cheeger}{eqn:Profile}, usually referred to as \textit{isoperimetric sets} are equally interesting.
-Indeed, they are the solutions to \emph{separation problems}, where one looks for an optimal ``cut'' in a (connected) graph for a given objective function and subject to certain conditions.
-(Here a ``cut'' is a set of edges whose removal disconnects the graph.)
+Solutions of isoperimetric problems, i.e., the minimizers in (\ref{eqn:Cheeger}--\ref{eqn:Profile}) are called {\em isoperimetric sets}.
 In graphs with an underlying geometrical structure, such as lattices, the isoperimetric sets can sometimes be characterized also geometrically.
 For instance, on~$\Z^d$, they correspond to balls in~$\ell^\infty$-metric (i.e., square boxes).
-Nevertheless, aside from a few examples where the underlying geometry is simple and regular, describing isoperimetric sets is a difficult task.
+However, aside from a few examples where the underlying geometry is simple and regular, describing isoperimetric sets is a difficult task.